 The ES-9's 3.5mm jack sockets are illuminated, lighting red for positive voltage and blue for negative voltage.
 (Audio appears purple, since it is a rapid alternation of positive and negative.)

-Finally, the ES-9 has a pair of optical (TOSlink) sockets, which carry digital audio in the S/PDIF standard.
+Finally, the ES-9 has a pair of optical (TOSlink) sockets, which carry digital audio in S/PDIF format.

 Channel numbering

 The default channel numbering in your DAW will appear as follows, though this can be reconfigured as required.